spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-vue-or-react.md

 **React**

-Simply import the medialibrary component in your custom component, and use it in your JSX:
+Import the medialibrary component in your custom component, and use it in JSX:

 ```jsx
 import MediaLibraryAttachment from "../../../vendor/spatie/laravel-medialibrary-pro/ui/medialibrary-pro-react-attachment";